daattali/colourpicker/README.md

 ### Allowing transparent colours

-A simple colour input allow you to choose any opaque colour.
+A simple colour input allows you to choose any opaque colour.
 If you use the `allowTransparent = TRUE` parameter, the input will display an additional slider that lets you choose a transparency (alpha) value.
-Using this slider allows you to select semi-transparent colours, of even the fully transparent colour, which is sometimes useful.
+Using this slider allows you to select semi-transparent colours, or even the fully transparent colour, which is sometimes useful.

 When using transparent colours, the return value will be an 8-digit HEX